nolar/kopf/docs/alternatives.rst

 =================

-`Helm App Operator Kit`_ is by its name not an operator framework, but an operator for the specific domain: deploying the Helm charts (packages).
+`Helm App Operator Kit`_ is by its name not an operator framework, but an operator for the specific domain: operating Helm charts (packages).

-The arbitrary domain logic cannot be added (or it is not obvious how).
+An arbitrary domain logic cannot be added (or it is not obvious how).
-It is intended only for deplying the Helm-packaged application.
+It is intended only for deploying Helm-packaged applications.

 It is deprecated and is merged to the CoreOS Operator SDK.